Daniel-KM/Omeka-S-module-AdvancedSearch/README.md

 - Update index when item pool of a site change.
 - Genericize and move the value extractor from module Solr to module Search.
 - Improve the check of presence of an item in sites for real time indexation.
+- Updated index in batch, not one by one.

 Warning